-Selected projects will receive customised support to maximise their potential for impact, scalability and investability.
-The Challenge's winners will benefit from a program of tailored mentoring, monitoring, evaluation and learning (MEL), communications and leadership support to make their project 'funding-ready'.
+Selected projects will receive customised support to maximise their potential for impact, scalability and further funding.
+The Challenge's winners will benefit from a program of tailored mentoring, monitoring, evaluation and learning (MEL), communications and leadership support to make their project more scalable and impactful.
 They will also be connected to potential investors and partners from across the GRP network.